 The hollow tube that I use as a guide for the drill has an inside diameter of 8 mm and an outside diameter of 10 mm.

 The full round metal also has a diameter of 10 mm.

 So I could drill these 3 holes with a 10 mm diameter drill.

-Because the hole at the end of the handle should be big enough to enter a button with washer of 24 mm diameter, I drilled this hole with a Forstner drill of 25 mm.
+Because the hole at the end of the handle should be big enough to enter a button with a washer of 24 mm diameter, I drilled this hole with a Forstner drill of 25 mm.